hunter-teacher-cert/reg_assignments-ischeff/final_project/lesson.md

 + Your dance must use movements that EVERYONE can do!
 + Your dance MUST involve the use of parameters!

+**Differentiation**
+For a challenge, try the following:
++ Incorporate a loop!
++ Call a function within a function!

 ---

 ## Formative Assessment